-A Higher Standard of Animal Care
+A Focus On Animal Care

 Animal care has always been a top priority and concern for Clemens Food Group and Hatfield.
 We have an obligation to provide a safe environment for our team members as well as the animals in our care.
 Providing the best animal care is a continuously improving process based on sound science, veterinary experts and agricultural experience and expertise.